yannbelief/readme-editing-area/2013-06-08-php-model-generator.md

 EOF;
 ?>
 ```
-Then use `mdlgen` command to perform generation in terminal.
+Then use `mdlgen` command to perform  the generation under a terminal.

 ```bash
 $ mdlgen problem.schema.php